Game #9-229: SIU Edwardsville Cougars at Saint Louis BillikensDecember 28, 2012 8:00 pm

 The only physical reminder of the late Rick Majerus sits high atop the rafters at Chaifetz Arena, a simple, blue-and-white banner commemorating his 517 career victories.

 There is nothing glamorous about it.
-It sums up Majerus' contributions
+It sums up Majerus' contributions to college

 basketball from a purely utilitarian perspective: He won 517 games, he was a terrific basketball coach, and he was the coach at Saint Louis University.